 On May 19, 2017, the Court entered an Order granting the Plaintiffs’ Motion for Partial Summary Judgment and Denying the Defendants’ Motion for Summary Judgment.
 In that Summary Judgment Order, the Court found that the retirement health benefits were contractual in nature and protected from retroactive reduction under both the State and Federal Constitutions.
 The Order required the State by way of injunction and writ to provide the 80/20 health benefits premium-free for the duration of all class members’ retirements.
 The Order also found that the Class had incurred damages in the form of premiums paid for the 80/20 plans from 2011-2016.
 The Order requires the State to calculate those damages for each class member, subject to an audit process, and provide the calculations to Class Counsel for review and inclusion in a future order.
 The injunctive relief and payment of damages is stayed pending any appeal by the Defendants.

 On June 2, 2017, the Defendants filed a Notice of Appeal of the Summary Judgment Order.
 Following the Notice of Appeal, the parties compiled and filed the Record on Appeal, which constitutes of several thousand pages of documents pertaining to the litigation.
 After filing the Record on Appeal, both Plaintiffs and Defendants filed a Petition before the State Supreme Court to have the appeal heard at the Supreme Court first and without waiting for an adjudication before the Court of Appeals (what is called a ‘bypass PDR’).
 The Supreme Court deferred making a ruling on the bypass PDR because the Court did not have a quorum to hear the case.
 The Supreme Court indicated that if they subsequently have a quorum to hear the case, they will revisit the bypass PDR.
-The Court of Appeals will hear oral arguments on November 29, 2018 in Raleigh, North Carolina at 9:30 am at the Court of Appeals building at One West Morgan Street, Raleigh, NC.
+The Court of Appeals heard oral arguments on November 29, 2018 in Raleigh, North Carolina at 9:30 am at the Court of Appeals building at One West Morgan Street, Raleigh, NC.
+On March 25, 2019, the Court of Appeals panel issued an opinion that overturned the trial court’s Summary Judgment Order.